BalaclavaLab/arbitrum-api-documentation/_method/ads_post.md

 device
 : Device for which ad will be served

-location
+country
-: Location from which ad will be served
+: Country from which ad will be served

 <!-- This call will return a maximum of 100 books
 {: .info } -->